The Curse of Chalion: Plot summary

 Deceived by Dondo, Teidez destroys the menagerie and injures Umegat, but a wound he sustains in the process becomes infected and proves fatal.
 Orico collapses, leaving Iselle soon to ascend the throne, but the real power at court is wielded by Martou, who spreads rumors that she is unstable like her mother.
 Cazaril informs Iselle of the curse, and theorizes that since Ista married into the curse, Iselle might be able to marry out of it.
-She dispatches him in secret to arrange her marriage to the heir of Ibra, a neighbouring country.
+She secretly sends him to arrange her marriage to the heir of Ibra, a neighbouring country.
 He speaks to Ista on the way, who tells him of a prophecy that the curse can be broken by a man "willing to lay down his life three times for the House of Chalion."

 In Ibra, he finds that he and the heir, Bergon, have already met.
-They were galley slaves together, and he voluntarily took a severe beating meant for the boy.
+They were galley slaves together, and he voluntarily took a severe beating meant for the boy rather than seeing him raped.
 Informing Bergon of the curse, they convince Bergon's father to agree to the marriage.
 They return to Chalion, fighting through an ambush set by Martou.
 Iselle flees Martou's custody, and she and Bergon are married.
 To Cazaril's horror, he discovers that, instead of releasing Iselle, the curse has descended on Bergon as well.

 Martou and his men try to kill Bergon and recapture Iselle.
 Cazaril fights them off, enabling the couple to escape, but is captured.
-Martou stabs him with his sword, hitting Cazaril's tumor and releasing the demon, which disincorporates the souls of Cazaril, Dondo, and Martou.
+Martou runs him through with his sword, hitting Cazaril's tumor and releasing the demon, which disincorporates the souls of Cazaril, Dondo, and Martou.
 Cazaril has a mystical experience where the Daughter reveals that his three willing deaths (taking the fatal beating for Bergon, invoking death magic for Iselle, and being stabbed by Martou) have made him a suitable vessel through which she can reach into the physical world and lift the curse.
 She then returns him to his body as the demon leaves with the souls of Dondo and Martou.

 Iselle is crowned as ruler of Chalion, with Bergon as her consort and their children to inherit both lands.
-Cazaril is made chancellor, and he and Betriz are happily married.
+Cazaril is made chancellor, and he and Betriz marry.